 Services are staffed by a multidisciplinary team of mental health professionals.
-The team includes a board-certified psychiatrist, doctoral level psychologist, licensed mental health therapists, along with Care Coordinators, 24-hour nursing, Certified Peer Specialists, and Mental Health Workers.
-The team works with community partners including Intensive Case Managers, Assertive Community Treatment Teams, Medical Professionals, and other professionals as well as family and other allies of the individual residents.
+The team includes a board-certified psychiatrist, doctoral level psychologist, licensed mental health therapists, along with Care Coordinators, 24-hour nurses, Certified Peer Specialists, and Mental Health Workers.
+The team works with community partners including Intensive Case Managers, Assertive Community Treatment Teams, Medical Professionals, and other professionals as well as family and other allies of individual residents.

 The recovery supports will provide individual and group therapies and peer support services.
 Individualized recovery plans will emphasize the development of independent living and symptom management skills, highlighting a variable length of stay aimed at increasing personal autonomy.

 Evidence Based Recovery Program

 Together with our Beck Institute partners, staff at the RTFA's develop meaningful, reality based recovery plans with the individual residents and their families.
 Beck Institute staff work side by side with New Vitae staff to ensure that interventions and treatment goals align with goals that assist the residents to build and increase capacity for greater independence.

 All staff is trained in Cognitive Behavioral Therapy Recovery, and the principles of this model drive the program.
 We work tirelessly to engage individuals in their interests and pursue greater social connectedness and independence.

 The Residential Treatment Facilities for Adults programs in Philadelphia are designed to be transitional in nature and offer clinical and residential services.
 They are designed to support individuals to regain stability and skills necessary to live more independently in the community.